ilanschnell/mastermind/README.md

 This guess `g` will result in the minimum elements `S` remaining, in the next step, *regardless* of what the response actually is.
-As we pick the guess from all possible codes (and not just `S`), we may (and often do) pick a guess which cannot be a solution.
-However, we do this in order to minimize the worst response such that `S` is smallest in the next iteration.
+As we pick the guess from all codes (not just the possible codes `S`), we may (and often do) pick a guess which is an impossible solution.
+However, we do this in order to minimize the worst response such that `S` is smallest for the next iteration.

 This can be regarded as an example of the Minimax decision rule, as we minimize the maximum (worst possible case depending on the (yet unknown)